joegana/demos/fastdata-iot/1.12/README.md

 Now that we successfully installed the application, let's take a look at the dashboard application.
 For this we just need to navigate to the `http://$PUBLIC_AGENT_IP:8000/`.
-Details about finding out how to find your public agent's ip can be found in the [documentation](https://docs.mesosphere.com/1.11/administering-clusters/locate-public-agent/).
+Details about finding out how to find your public agent's ip can be found in the [documentation](https://docs.mesosphere.com/1.12/administering-clusters/locate-public-agent/).
 The application will give you a map where with every poll of the bus-data, that data is streamed into the map via a websocket connection.

 ![](img/mapview.png)

-Besides the real-time data streamed into the map, it's possible to request the data from the last 15 Minutes, taken from the cassandra.
+Besides the real-time data streamed into the map, it's possible to request the data from the last 15 minutes, taken from Cassandra.

 At this point may I point you again to the full blog about what can be done with this use-case at [Iot Analytics Platform](https://blog.codecentric.de/en/2016/07/iot-analytics-platform/).
 It will give you